 Notable departures have been Goalkeeper Luis Robles, forward Bradley Wright-Phillips and defender Kemar Lawrence.

 You can view New York Red Bulls' full roster here.

-Injury Report: Patrick Seagrist (groin injury) is the only player listed as out while Sean Davis (knee injury), Ryan Meara (hip injury) and Marc Rzatkowski (undisclosed injury) are listed as questionable.
+Injury Report: Patrick Seagrist (groin injury) is listed as out while Omir Fernandez (hamstring injury) and Ben Mines (groin injury) are questionable.

-Red Bulls currently sit in 7th place in the Eastern Conference on 20 points.
-The Jersey side are 3-2-0 in their last five matches with wins over Montreal, Inter Miami and D.C.
-United.
+Red Bulls currently sit in 7th place in the Eastern Conference on 24 points.
+The Jersey side are 2-2-1 in their last five matches with wins over Montreal and Atlanta.

 Rasmussen College Fact

 The Lions claimed a 1-0 win last season at Red Bull Arena off a goal from Sacha Kljestan.